On the equivalence of all models for $(\infty,2)$-categories: Preliminaries

 is a Quillen equivalence with respect to the model structures defined above. \end{thm}

 We will refer to the model structure of Theorem~\ref{coherent nerve eq} as the \ndef{bicategorical model structure}.
-Following~\cite{LurieGoodwillie} we will refer to the fibrant objects of this model category as \emph{\(\infty\)-bicategories}, to its weak equivalences as \ndef{bicategorical equivalences}, and to its fibrations as \ndef{bicategorical fibrations}.
+Following~\cite{LurieGoodwillie} we will refer to the fibrant objects of this model category as \emph{\(\infty\)-bicategories} and to its weak equivalences as \ndef{bicategorical equivalences}; moreover we will call \ndef{bicategorical fibrations} its fibrations.

-\begin{prop}[{\cite[3.1.13]{LurieGoodwillie}}] If \(f\) belongs to \(\bS\) then \(\mathfrak{C}^{\sca}(f)\) is a trivial cofibration of \(\s^+\)-categories.
+\begin{prop}[{\cite[Proposition~3.1.13]{LurieGoodwillie}}] If \(f\) belongs to \(\bS\) then \(\mathfrak{C}^{\sca}(f)\) is a trivial cofibration of \(\s^+\)-categories.
 Therefore, every \(\infty\)-bicategory is a weak \(\infty\)-bicategory.
 Similarly, every bicategorical fibration is a scaled fibration. \end{prop}

 We will prove a converse to Proposition~\ref{oo-bicat are weak oo-bicat} in \S\ref{sec:weak-is-strong} below (see Theorem~\ref{t:fibrant}).